Bedroom · Function First

 Nursery to Toddler Room: One-Time Furniture Choices

-Nursery to Toddler Room: One-Time Furniture Choices solves a specific constraint-first redesign problem with a practical plan, fixed guardrails, and staged execution.
-This playbook focuses on keeping the room safe and durable for real daily behavior while balancing Lifestyle: Kids under 5.
-You get a step-by-step sequence, measurable specs, and risk checks so decisions stay buildable in a real room, not just in a mood board.
+Nursery to Toddler Room: One-Time Furniture Choices solves a specific problem: how to redesign a space that needs to grow with a child without replacing everything twice.
+This playbook gives you a practical plan, fixed guardrails, and a staged execution sequence built around one life context: you have a child under 5 and every furniture decision needs to be safe, durable, and worth keeping as the room changes.
+You get a step-by-step sequence, measurable specs, and risk checks so every decision holds up in a real room under real daily use, not just on a mood board.

 Owner14 DaysLifestyle: Kids Under 5